arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 ## Container File Structure

 To create our container we need to collect our necessary files.
-Creating a folder called **hello-world**, then putting the following files in the folder:
+Creating a folder called **x8-custom-test**, the following files needs to be in the folder:
 - docker-build.conf
 - docker-compose.yml
 - Dockerfile